moggieuk/ERCF-Software-V3/README.md

 </ul>

 ## Installation
 The module can be installed into a existing Klipper installation with an install script.
+If existing ercf*.cfg files are found the new versions will be copied with .template extension

     cd ~
     git clone https://github.com/moggieuk/ERCF-Software-V3.git